jgphilpott/polyconvert/README.md

 # Intro

 [Polyconvert](https://jgphilpott.github.io/polyconvert) is a library of functions for converting between different units of measurement.
 It currently consists of **17 top level categories**, each with several different units of measurement.
-The project supports JavaScript and now also includes a Cairo/Scarb package in [`/cairo`](./cairo) for all categories except `dimension`.
+The project supports JavaScript and now also includes a Cairo/Scarb package in [`/cairo`](./cairo).

 If you find this tool useful you may also like this [abbreviations gist](https://gist.github.com/jgphilpott/12783015d68e056e54252355d75b41a9) and this [formatting gist](https://gist.github.com/jgphilpott/787659ac4ea57a9971da58a76191079b) to help you turn your converted values into legible strings.